Home Warranty Regional Differences: Coverage & Costs by State

 Why does my home warranty cost more than my neighbor's in another state?

 Home warranty pricing is heavily influenced by local labor rates, contractor network density, home age, and state regulations.
 A state with fewer licensed contractors and higher wages (like Connecticut or Alaska) will naturally have higher premiums than a state with a competitive service market.
-The same plan from the same provider can vary by $75 or more per month just based on zip code.
+NerdWallet's 2026 analysis found monthly premiums ranging from as little as $28 to as high as $191 depending on where you live.
+That gap can add up to more than $1,900 in a single year for the exact same coverage.

 Do home warranty companies have to be licensed in my state?

 It depends on your state.
 States like Florida, Texas, and New York require licensing and maintain regulatory oversight of home warranty companies.
-Other states have passed laws that treat home service contracts separately from insurance, which can reduce the licensing burden.
+Florida also added a new statutory builder warranty in July 2025 through HB 623.
+Other states treat home service contracts separately from insurance, which can reduce the licensing burden.
 Always verify a company's licensing status with your state's insurance commissioner or consumer protection agency before purchasing.
+Learn more about the differences in our home warranty vs extended warranty guide.

 Should I prioritize HVAC coverage if I live in the South?

 Absolutely.
 In Southern states like Texas, Florida, Louisiana, and Georgia, central air conditioning systems run nearly year-round under demanding conditions.
-HVAC failure is one of the most common — and most expensive — claims in these regions.
+HVAC failure is one of the most common and most expensive claims in these regions, and the EPA's 2026 A2L refrigerant transition has raised the cost of many repairs and replacements.
 Look for plans with repair caps of at least $2,000 for HVAC systems and confirm there are no exclusions for refrigerant recharging or pre-existing wear.
+See our air conditioner coverage guide for a full breakdown.

 Are there home warranty companies that don't operate in my state?

 Yes.
 Alaska and Hawaii are the most frequently excluded states, with many major providers not offering coverage there.
-New York City is also excluded by at least one major national provider.
-First American Home Warranty, for instance, operates in only 36 states.
+AFC Home Warranty specifically excludes Nevada and Hawaii, while American Home Shield does not sell plans in Alaska.
+First American Home Warranty operates in only about 35 states.
 Before shopping, verify that the companies you're considering are available in your specific state.

 Is a local home warranty company better than a national one?

 It depends on your priorities.
 Local companies often offer faster response times, more personalized service, and pricing better tailored to your region.
 However, national companies typically offer larger contractor networks, higher repair caps, and more robust workmanship guarantees.
-If you're in a state with strong local competitors, it's worth getting quotes from both types to compare value side by side.
+If you're in a state with strong local competitors, it's worth getting quotes from both types.
+Our guide to what a home warranty covers can help you compare their coverage claims side by side.

 Compare Home Warranty Options in Ohio